KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.0.7 =
+* New Feature: Included the English (British) language translation files.
+* Bug Fix: Now correctly displays Re-Tweets, with the exact original text.

 = 1.0.5 =
 * Bug Fix: Prevent simultaneous Twitter API updates in certain situations.
 This did not effect users in any way and neither will the change.